abitx42/xiaomi-private-album-decryptor/README.md

 <img width="1404" height="831" alt="filemanager" src="https://github.com/user-attachments/assets/92cb94c0-e0a4-497b-a1cc-d4b1a2e0768e" />

  -unzip file
-- it may show error if the fie size is big if it does
+- it may show error if the fie size is large if it does
 - try opening it with 7 zip application

 - <img width="1452" height="1001" alt="7zip" src="https://github.com/user-attachments/assets/af9f0eda-459e-465c-95de-35101b095627" />